petersem/dockerholics/README.md

 ## Media Servers
 - [JellyFin](https://hub.docker.com/r/linuxserver/jellyfin)
  is a Free Software Media System that puts you in control of managing and streaming your media.
-It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
+It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps. **(Recommended)**
 - [Plex](https://hub.docker.com/r/linuxserver/plex)
  organizes video, music and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices. **(Recommended)**